-“Virtual” doesn’t have to mean second best.
-Your remote team can outrun traditional ones.
+‘Virtual’ doesn’t have to mean second best.
+Your remote team can outrun traditional ones

 Leaders and team members can make a virtue of this brave new world of work: If everyone or most everyone on your team is working from home for the first time, you have an opportunity to introduce a totally new meeting culture, one that values candor and accountability.

 One of the many tips I’ll talk about during the webinar is the introduction of “Yodas” into your team—named for the wise Jedi master in Star Wars.
 These are people on your team who are assigned the role of “truth teller” in the remote meeting.
 When your meeting starts to feel bureaucratic, unproductive, or downright toxic, you or one of your colleagues can channel the Yoda in order to tell it like it is.
 We will show you how to activate this new courage among your team.
 It is simple but powerful.
 We will march through a simple set of actions, of which many more are posted at a resource page we created that any leader can use to make an immediate difference.
-We will also explore how to shift the traditional boring report outs into collaborative and challenging debates that help everyone go higher.
+We will also explore how to shift the traditional boring reports into collaborative and challenging debates that help everyone go higher.

 I’m not going to pretend that this is easy stuff, especially given all the uncertainty in the world.
 But that’s precisely why working together is more important than ever.

 Keith Ferrazzi is chairman and founder of Ferrazzi Greenlight, a team consulting and coaching firm.
-He is the author of the New York Times bestseller Never Eat Alone and Who’s Got Your Back.
+He is the author of The New York Times bestseller Never Eat Alone and Who’s Got Your Back.
 His newest book is Leading Without Authority.
-Click here to register for his Fast Company webinar, How Your Remote Team Can Outrun Traditional Ones, on April 2 at 3 pm eastern time.
+Click here to register for his Fast Company webinar, How Your Remote Team Can Outrun Traditional Ones, on April 2 at 3 p.m.
+ET.